flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 My company, [Ecco Studio](http://www.eekostudio.com/) grew out of one of those things I was passionate about: sustainability.
 I see the benefit in solar and being more sustainabe, so I thought, "How can I help them with their cause?"
 I started searching out sustainable companies and hearing their stories, and learning about what they do.
 The ones that won me over were the ones I ended up working with.

 And that's what Ecco ended up being about--finding clients and things to do that I'm passionate about.
 Anything that needs design help.
 Good ideas need good help.
 Ecco Studio has made a name out of helping small businesses brand themselves.
-We do logos, print advertising, web design, online advertising.
+We do logos, print advertising, web design, and online advertising.

 **How did you market your business?**

 I've been really fortunate to not have to do much marketing.
 From the time I launched Ecco Studios, I had clients waiting to work with me.
 So when I launched, I had a flurry of work.
 It was great, but in the back of my head, I was always nervous about where my next paycheck was coming from.
-Am i going to pay the bills in six months?
-I always have 6-8 months leeway on everything.
+I wondered, "Am I going to be able to pay the bills in six months?"
+So I always have 6-8 months leeway on everything.

 {% pullquote left %}
 {"I love being in this community of people that are passionate about everything they're doing."} So I asked, "How do I continue that?"
 The answer was by working with clients who are passionate about what they do.
 {% endpullquote %}

-What cool things can we do that maybe don't raise a lot of revenue, that opens all these ideas out.
-Hopefully that leads to bigger products.
+I ask, "What cool things can we do that maybe don't raise a lot of revenue, that opens all these ideas out?"
+Hopefully that leads to bigger projects.
 Big agencies are impersonal.
 A lot of stuff that comes out of agencies has been done and done and done again.
 I'm really big on keeping our team and creativeity fresh.
 We have the time to focus on you and focus on developing ideas, cauase they're like us; passionate.

 I have lots of collaborators.
 That's how Co+hoots works.
 You work together with other people that are really strong in other skill sets and focus on your own skill set.